golfvert/WIS2-GlobalBroker-NodeRed/README.md

 Copy & Paste the subscriber_mqtt_1 to get one container per WIS2Node or other Global Brokers to subscribe to.
 Do NOT subscribe to the local Global Broker.
 - Change the name of the container (make sure it is unique!)
 - Change all MQTT_SUB_* to connect to the remote broker and to the topic from that source.
-In the example below `wis2/a/origin/fra/#` will subscribe to all topic from France according to WIS2 agreed topic hierarchy.
+In the example below `origin/a/wis2/fra/#` will subscribe to all topic from France according to WIS2 agreed topic hierarchy.
-- Change ports 1st 1880:1880, 2nd 1881:1880,...
+- Change ports 1st 1880:1880, 2nd 1881:1880,... or run behind a traefik proxy.

 ```
   subscriber_mqtt_1:
     container_name: subscriber_mqtt_1
     image: golfvert/wis2globalbrokernodered
-    env_file:
-      - ./publisher.env
     environment:
       - TZ=Europe/Paris
       - MQTT_SUB_BROKER=Broker_URL   # WIS2Node URL broker such as mqtts://broker.example.com:8883 or wss://broker.example.com:443
       - MQTT_SUB_USERNAME=
       - MQTT_SUB_PASSWORDD=
-      - MQTT_SUB_TOPIC=Topic_to_sub   # e.g. wis2/a/origin/FRA/#
+      - MQTT_SUB_TOPIC=Topic_to_sub   # e.g. origin/a/wis2/fra/#.
+It can be a lit of topics separated by ",".
+Such as origin/a/wis2/fra/#,cache/a/wis2/fra/#
+      - MQTT_SUB_VERIFYCERT= true   # if using SSL should the certificate by checked (prevent slef-signed certificates to work.
+Or not)
       - MQTT_PUB_BROKER=GlobalBroker_URL   # Global Broker URL such as mqtts://globalbroker.site.com:8883 or wss://globalbroker.site.com:443
       - MQTT_PUB_USERNAME=
       - MQTT_PUB_PASSWORD=